 State law requires the two commissioners elected in each district be one male and one female.
 Further complicating matters is that the elections are staggered, so come election time, only one vacant seat in a district can appear on the ballot, and candidates are eligible to run only if they match the departing commissioner’s gender.

-Iowa law created a merit selection process for judicial appointments while completely forsaking merit in favor of gender to determine who can participate.
+Iowa law created a merit selection process for judicial appointments while completely forsaking merit in order to pursue gender balancing at all costs — even to the point of limiting opportunities for women across Iowa.
 It’s not just ironic, it’s unconstitutional.
-The government cannot implement gender quotas that strip opportunities for individuals like Rachel and Micah, who simply want to serve their communities.
+The government cannot implement gender quotas that strip opportunities for individuals like Charles, who simply wants to serve his community